 Settle in.
 It’s time to discover the top things to do in Oaxaca, Mexico.

-5 Top Things to Do in Oaxaca
+Best Things to do in Oaxaca

 The former Convent of Santo Domingo is one of the best examples of baroque architecture in Mexico.
 It is located right in the centre of the city and highlights the architectural wonders of the Dominican order of the 16th century.